JuliaGeometry/Meshes.jl/docs/src/tolerances.md

 # Tolerances

-The absolute tolerance used for floating point arithmetic is hard-coded in the project to `1e-10` for `Float64` and to `1f-5` for `Float32`.
+The absolute tolerance used for floating point comparisons is hard-coded in the project to `1e-10` for `Float64` and to `1f-5` for `Float32`.
 You can use [ScopedValues.jl](https://github.com/vchuravy/ScopedValues.jl) to customize these tolerance values in specific computations: